 - Inform the patient of the risks involved in carrying out different treatment options and seek the patient’s informed consent before carrying out any medical procedure

-- In cases of emergency a GP should make adequate arrangement for the patient to be moved from home to the hospital where appropriate medical care can be administered
+- In cases of an emergency a GP should make adequate arrangements for the patient to be moved from home to the hospital where appropriate medical care can be administered

 - Make adequate follow ups on the patient where necessary to monitor progress

 Acts of medical professionals that constitute medical negligence are diverse and come in various forms.
 They include: